amirongit/notecode/algebra.md

 - the intersection of graph & 'y' axis is called y-intercept
 - the intersection of graph & 'x' axis is called x-intercept
 #### Steps
-- two ordered pairs are needed, solving for intercepts is usually faster
+1. two ordered pairs are acquired, solving for intercepts is usually the fastest way
-- the graph can then be drawn between & after two points (implied by the ordered pairs)
+2. the graph is drawn between & after two points (implied by the ordered pairs)
-- a third ordered pair is needed to check the graph & the equation
+3. a third ordered pair is acquired to check the graph & the equation
 #### Origin crossing graph
 - if the value of 'c' is 0, solving for intercepts results in (0, 0)
     1. 'x' & 'y' must be isolated
     2. the resulted equation is solved to get an ordered pair
 - picking the coefficient of a variable for as the other is usually faster
-#### special case scenarios
+#### Special case scenarios
 - vertical line
     - has a fixed value for 'x'
     - is parallel to 'y' axis